BND Hamburger Icon

 2. Enable 2FA or MFA.

-If possible, enable two-factor or multifactor authentication on your devices.
+If possible, enable two-factor (2FA) or multifactor (MFA) authentication on your devices.
 On top of a password, use a credential system that requires you to insert an unlocking USB device or a biometric lock, assuming that’s a feature on the device.

 3. Encrypt your data.

 Ideally, you shouldn’t store sensitive data on your device.
-Instead, access it through the cloud over an encrypted connection such as a cloud access security broker (CASB).
+Instead, access it through the cloud over an encrypted connection, such as a cloud access security broker (CASB).

 4. Turn off Wi-Fi and Bluetooth auto-connect.